 E.C.F.S. follows certain principles in organizing and implementing treatment plans for our persons served.
 They are as follows:

-E.C.F.S. provides a living atmosphere that is predictable, consistent (in that staff always respond to particular behaviours, but in a way that is appropriate to the child and the situation), non-punitive, safe, and structured.
+E.C.F.S. provides a living atmosphere that is predictable, consistent (in that staff always respond to particular behaviours, but in a way that is appropriate to the individual and the situation), non-punitive, safe, and structured. - Providing corrective/therapeutic experiences.

 A corrective experience is “better than before”, promotes further personal development, and broadly fits with social expectations.
-A therapeutic experience is helping the child work through the negative impact on them (that is, how they think, feel and behave) of their previous experiences.
+A therapeutic experience is helping the individual work through the negative impact on them (that is, how they think, feel and behave) of their previous experiences. - Individualized treatment planning.

 As the treatment strategy is implemented, modifications to the plan are often required.
 It is important that no decision is taken in isolation.
 All of our work is based on a team approach, with full communication between all team members.
-Any intervention implemented is done in a planned and informed way, with the purpose of being helpful to the child.
-The child must be included and informed of the treatment plan as much as is useful for them so that issues are dealt with and processed using the treatment plan as a frame of reference.
-Efforts are made to translate the treatment plan into terms the child can use and at a time which is right for the child.
-Staff, parents, workers and other stakeholders involved in the treatment planning must recognize that putting issues “on the table” and discussing aspects of the child’s treatment can be destabilizing to the child for a time.
+Any intervention implemented is done in a planned and informed way, with the purpose of being helpful to the individual.
+The individual must be included and informed of the treatment plan as much as is useful for them so that issues are dealt with and processed using the treatment plan as a frame of reference.
+Efforts are made to translate the treatment plan into terms the individual can use and at a time which is right for the individual.
+Staff, parents, workers and other stakeholders involved in the treatment planning must recognize that putting issues “on the table” and discussing aspects of the individual(s) treatment can be destabilizing to the individual for a time.
 However, this process is understood to be part of treatment and should not be avoided.
 Destabilization can look like various things such as: tension and conflict between staff and the person served; escalation of symptomatic behaviour as well as subjective distress on the part of the person served.
-It can also include a deterioration of the child’s ability to cope at school or in the community for periods of time.
+It can also include a deterioration of the individual(s) ability to cope at school or in the community for periods of time.

 What does “Long-Term Placement” mean?